bantoinese83/Stem-Separator-API/README.md

 ### Interactive API Documentation

+**Local Development:**
-Visit http://localhost:8000/docs for the interactive Swagger UI where you can:
+- Visit http://localhost:8000/docs for the interactive Swagger UI

+**Live Deployment:**
+- Visit https://stem-separator-api-production.up.railway.app/docs for the live Swagger UI

+The Swagger UI allows you to:
 - View all endpoints with detailed descriptions
 - See request/response examples
 - Try out the API directly from your browser